Chiribiquete

 Conservation And Sustainability

 Chiribiquete protects one of the Amazon's most pristine and biodiverse rainforest areas, functioning as a critical biodiversity reservoir with likely undiscovered species in the isolated tepui ecosystems.
-The park supports healthy populations of jaguars, tapirs, giant otters, harpy eagles, and all eight species of great apes' closest relatives in South America.
+The park supports healthy populations of jaguars, tapirs, giant otters, harpy eagles, and diverse primate species including woolly monkeys and howler monkeys.
 Protection of uncontacted indigenous peoples is a paramount priority, with park boundaries providing legal territorial protection against colonization, resource extraction, and forced contact.
 The main threat is deforestation advancing from the north and west following the 2016 peace agreement that ended armed conflict, with cattle ranching, coca cultivation, and land speculation driving forest clearing up to park boundaries.
-The 2018 expansion aimed to create a larger buffer zone against these pressures.
-Climate change impacts remain uncertain given limited ground-based research, but likely include altered rainfall patterns and drought events.
-Conservation strategy relies on preventing access, satellite monitoring of deforestation near boundaries, and maintaining the area as inviolate wilderness essential for both biodiversity and indigenous peoples' survival.
+[1] The 2018 expansion aimed to create a larger buffer zone against these pressures.
+Conservation strategy relies on preventing access, satellite monitoring of deforestation near boundaries, and maintaining the area as inviolate wilderness essential for both biodiversity and indigenous peoples survival.